rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 On the first turn of each epoch, the `RewardCollectionAccount` is automatically initialized by the Rakurai Solana client.
 This initialization includes:
 - Commission details (from validator-specific [`RakuraiActivationAccount`](../rakurai_activation/README.md)).
 - Authority to update the reward Merkle root (only this authority can upload the Merkle root to the `RewardCollectionAccount` account).
 > Account initialization logic is part of the Rakurai Solana client.
-The node operator must specify the following [CLI arguments](https://docs.rakurai.io/nodeoperator#step-5-add-additional-cli-args).

 ### 2. Per-Turn Transfers